jonkeren/Exiftool-Commands/README.md

 ### Exiftool find and list all photos without GPS location tag:
 `exiftool -p "$directory/$filename" -ext jpg -q -q -r -if "not $gpslatitude" .`

+### Exiftool Validate images (list all images with warnings or errors):
+`exiftool  -r -validate -warning  -a -ext:jpg .`

 ### Exiftool find and list all photos Without "createdate" EXIF tag:
 `exiftool -p "$directory/$filename" -r -if "(not $createdate)" .`